vincentchachere/Active-Directory-and-Azure-Setup/README.md

 ### Step 7: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles

-- Log back into DC-1 as jane_admin
+- Log back into: `DC-1 as jane_admin`

-- Search for "Powershell_ise,"
+- Search: `Powershell_ise`

-- Right-click on Powershell_ise and open it as an administrator
+- Right-click: `Powershell_ise` and open it as an administrator

-- At the top-left of the screen select New Script and paste the contents of the following script into it
+- At the top-left of the screen select: `New Script` and paste the contents of the following script into it
 	- You can find the script [here](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)

 <p align="center">